Sabudana Vada (Tapioca Fritters) - Fasting Recipe

 - If you want to pan-fry, flatten the roundels evenly to a disc.
 However, this vada tastes great when deep-fried.

 Also, read other similar posts: sabudana khichdi, sabudana kheer/ pudding, kuttu patties, kuttu pakora/chips, aloo jeera, samvat khichdi, lauki halwa, apple halwa, sweet raita.
-Or read my fasting day recipes collection on the blog.
+Or read my fasting day recipe collection on the blog.

 Recipe Card for Sabudana Vada